Fact-checked by the onlinepaydaynews.com editorial team

 How much can a missed installment loan payment hurt my credit score?

 A single missed payment reported after 30 days can reduce a FICO score by 60 to 110 points.
-The exact drop depends on your current score and credit history — higher scores tend to fall further because they have more to lose.
+The exact drop depends on your current score and credit history, borrowers with higher scores tend to fall further because they have more to lose.
+Recovery typically takes 12 to 24 months.

 Does paying off an installment loan early always save money?

 Not always.
 Some loans include prepayment penalties equal to two to three months of interest, which can cancel out the savings from early payoff.
-Always check your loan agreement’s payoff clause before making extra payments.
+Always read your loan agreement’s payoff clause before making extra payments, and confirm whether your state permits prepayment penalties at all.

 What is the difference between APR and interest rate on an installment loan?

 The interest rate is the cost of borrowing the principal, expressed as a percentage.
-The APR includes the interest rate plus all fees — origination, administrative, and others — giving you the true annual cost of the loan.
-Always compare APRs, not stated interest rates.
+The APR includes the interest rate plus all fees, origination, administrative, and others, giving you the true annual cost of the loan.
+Always compare APRs, not stated interest rates, when evaluating offers from multiple lenders.

 How many times can an installment loan be rolled over?

 Rollover limits vary by state and lender.
 Some states prohibit rollovers entirely, while others allow them with fee caps.
-Each rollover adds fees and extends your debt, making it one of the most costly installment loan mistakes for short-term borrowers.
+Each rollover adds fees and extends your debt, making it one of the most costly mistakes for short-term borrowers.
+The CFPB has documented that borrowers who roll over loans frequently pay more in fees than the original principal.

 Is applying to multiple installment loan lenders at once bad for my credit?

-Applying to multiple lenders within a short window using formal applications can result in multiple hard inquiries, each reducing your score by up to 10 points.
+Applying to multiple lenders using formal applications can result in multiple hard inquiries, each reducing your score by up to 10 points.
 Use soft-pull pre-qualification tools first to compare rates without credit impact.
+Most major lenders now offer this option before a formal application.